smartdevcode/awesome-nestjs/README.md

   - [NestJS Boilerplate 💡](https://github.com/Vivify-Ideas/nestjs-boilerplate) - Boilerplate with available authentication, typeorm, env configuration and swagger.
 Everything you need to start making great things. 🚀
   - [Awesome Nest Boilerplate 😍](https://github.com/NarHakobyan/awesome-nest-boilerplate), Typescript 💪, Postgresql 🎉, TypeORM, Swagger for Api documentation, Role base access control, and best application architecture.
   - [NestJS Prisma Starter](https://github.com/fivethree-team/nestjs-prisma-client-starter) - Starter project for NestJS 😻 includes Graphql with Prisma Client, Passport-JWT authentication, Swagger Api and Docker
+  - [TeanJS](https://github.com/adrien2p/teanjs) - TeanJS is a starter that provides you all the keys to be able to start writing your code as quickly as possible 😻
 ## Projects using NestJS

 - Open Source